AlbertvanHouten/FerretDBvsMongoDB/README.md

 # MongoDB vs FerretDB Comparison Tool

-This project provides a comprehensive comparison between MongoDB and FerretDB, focusing on performance metrics and feature compatibility.
+This project provides a comprehensive comparison between MongoDB and FerretDB, focusing on performance metrics.

 ## About FerretDB